ibm-cloud-docs/vpc/about-contract.md

 The purpose of this signature feature is to ensure that the `workload` and `env` sections are always used together and are not tampered with by a third party.
 The signature of the `workload` and the `env` sections are added as the value to the `envWorkloadSignature` section.
 The following are two sections in a contract that are relevant while creating and adding a contract signature:
 * `envWorkloadSignature`: This is section where the signature of the other sections of the contract is added.
 This section is not required for a contract that is not signed.
 * `signingKey`: This is a subsection that must be added to the `env` section of the contract.
-This should hold the value to the user generated public key, whose corresponding private key was used to create the contract signature.
+This holds the value to the user-generated public key, whose corresponding private key was used to create the contract signature.

 Complete the following steps to create the contract signature:
 1. Use the following command to generate key pair to sign the contract (note that "test1234" is the passphrase to generate keys, you can use your own):